Judge warns Trump of potential jail time for violating gag order | Politics

 Trump has pleaded not guilty and denies wrongdoing.
 As he imposed the fine, Merchan said he considered jail time “truly the last resort” as it would disrupt the trial, pose extraordinary security challenges and complicate the 2024 presidential election, in which the Republican Trump seeks to win the White House back from Democratic President Joe Biden.

-"I do not want to impose a jail sanction and have done everything I can to avoid doing so.
-But I will if necessary," Merchan said before the jury entered.
+“I do not want to impose a jail sanction and have done everything I can to avoid doing so.
+But I will if necessary,” Merchan said at the start of the trial's 12th day before the jury entered.
 Imprisonment would be an unprecedented step in the historic trial, which stems from a hush money payment made to porn star Stormy Daniels in the final weeks of the 2016 election.

-After Merchan's ruling, jurors heard testimony from a former Trump employee that could bolster prosecutors' case that Trump falsified business records to cover up the hush money payment.
+After Merchan's ruling, jurors heard testimony from former Trump employees that could bolster prosecutors' case that Trump falsified business records to cover up the hush money payment.
 Trump has pleaded not guilty and denies wrongdoing.

 Trump complains frequently that the gag order limits his ability to make his case to voters in his comeback White House bid.
-"He's taken away my constitutional right to speak," Trump told reporters outside the courtroom before the start of the 12th day of trial.
+"He's taken away my constitutional right to speak," Trump told reporters outside the courtroom, before the judge fined him.

 PAYMENT RECORDS DISPLAYED Prosecutors on Monday later showed jurors business records that documented payments totaling $420,000 from Trump to Cohen, his former fixer and personal lawyer.